Experience

 Prescott, Arizona, May to October 2001

-Conducted ecological inventories and monitoring, identified and measured many aspects of plant community composition/structure and soil condition.
+Conducted ecological inventories and monitoring (ocular estimates of foliar canopy cover, frequency monitoring), identified and measured many aspects of plant community composition/structure and soil condition.

 Volunteer Experience